“Dazzling picture quality, especially for the price.”

 The addition of quantum dots should mean that the H8G Quantum will not only offer a much wider color gamut but also provide a richer HDR experience.
 Speaking of, the H8G Quantum supports HDR10, Dolby Vision and HLG HDR formats.
 Hisense also claims the TV supports HDR10+, but I was never able to get it to work on Amazon Prime Video, which is my only source for that particular format.
 I don’t consider this a fault of the TV so much as a curious bug.

 Finally, as mentioned earlier, the H8G Quantum runs Android TV and runs it surprisingly well.
-Android TV has been notoriously difficult to run in the past, but I experienced no significant lag or lethargy.

 Full disclosure: The first H8G Quantum review sample Hisense sent me was defective.
 I’m not sure whether the issue was with the picture processor, the panel, or both, but it didn’t look right to me.
 I chronicled my experience with that TV in this video and requested a replacement, which was sent immediately.
 The defective unit was sent back to Hisense for analysis and I will update this review when and if Hisense gets back to me regarding what exactly was wrong.